 Highlights: The Skata peninsula is the picture-perfect picnic spot after a walk on the nature trail, so pack your rucksack with snacks, your favourite book and a rug.
 A swim in a secret lagoon is an unexpected treat at just 30 minutes from the heart of the capital city.

 How to get there: Uutela is about one kilometre away from Vuosaari metro station at the eastern end of the line.
-The rest of the journey can be covered on foot, or by bus number 90 to Aurinkolahti.
+The rest of the journey can be covered on foot, or by bus to Aurinkolahti.
 Parking is available near the Aurinkolahti beach, next to the allotments, or on the north side of the Skata Farm.
 For cycling enthusiasts, there are brilliant bike lanes all the way from city centre to Vuosaari.

 5. Viikki and the Old Town Bay